Billionaire philanthropist MacKenzie Scott remarries

 It also appears that Jewett’s days in the classroom are over.
 In his posting, Jewett said he and Scott “are united in that understanding and in our excitement for all we have to learn from so many people working in service of others.
 With that as a foundation, I join with the kindest and most thoughtful person I know in making this pledge, grateful for the exceptional privilege it will be to partner in giving away assets with the potential to do so much good when shared.”

-Jay Greene in Seattle also contributed to this report.
+Jay Greene in Seattle contributed to this report.